okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 * Builds the OktReward-Okta lifecycle management integration by using the Workflows Connector Builder so that their customers don’t need to worry about manual employee profile processes, such as onboarding or offboarding

-* Documents the required configuration steps for the customer admin.
+* Documents the required configuration steps for the customer admin

 * Submits the integration and corresponding documentation for Okta to verify and review.